Danielle Sharp

 Danielle Kristie Sharp (born 21 August 1991) is an English model, actress and video game streamer.

 Early life

-Danielle Sharp was born in Grimsby, then moved to Ulceby with her family.
+Danielle Kristie Sharp was born on 21 August 1991 in Grimsby, then moved to Ulceby with her family.
 She attended Matthew Humberstone School, Baysgarth School in Barton-upon-Humber and John Leggott College in Scunthorpe.

 She attended the University of Central Lancashire in Preston, graduating with a Bachelor of Arts degree in Fashion Brand Management in 2013.

 Career

 While still at university, she was named sexiest student in Britain by Loaded magazine (November 2011 issue).
 She became a staple of lad mags in Britain in 2012 and 2013, appearing repeatedly in Front, Nuts (whose readers voted her sixth among Nuts 100 Sexiest Babes (30 Nov issue)) and FHM (where she was voted number 100 on the FHM 100 Sexiest of 2015).

 With the rise of social media her following grew to around 243,000 on Instagram and 55,600 on Twitter.